-The River Queen, one of Uniworld’s stunning boutique ships, docked on the Main River about 10 minutes away from Frankfurt’s Christmas Market (Weihnachtsmarkt).
+The River Queen, one of Uniworld’s stunning boutique ships, docked on the Main River about 10 minutes away from the Frankfurt Christmas Market (Weihnachtsmarkt).

 There is so, so much food that I was grateful for a food lecture and sampling tour that was provided as part of my river cruise itinerary with Uniworld.
-The below is a mix of what I learned, things I ate, and what I saw.
+Below is a mix of what I learned, things I ate, and what I saw.

 Sausage and Other Grilled Meats

 The choice of sausage is totally overwhelming in a good way.
 A safe bet is to order a bratwurst and you won’t be sorry.

 Maybe it’s how it’s made or the fact that it sits on the grill for a while, but several people on my tour noted that it’s not as fatty or greasy as the kind we get in the states.

 Share multiple kinds, if you can.
 My bratwurst was at least a foot long, though.
 Some varieties are even longer.
 The soft, fresh baguette was just as much of a treat.
 Condiments include ketchup and mustard.

 A few Americans were looking for sauerkraut, but it was not on offer that I could see.
 Pair your sausage with gluhwein, naturally.